-It is a beautiful film – lovely and gentle without ever becoming boring or syrupy.
-It could have failed in the hands of a lesser actress than Ronan, whom casting directors will no longer see as a kid, but as a serious leading lady.
+It is a beautiful film – lovely and gentle without ever becoming boring or syrupy. .

 I won’t be the first to say that this is Shakespeare for the Game of Thrones generation, where the production values of HBO collide with the Bard’s verse.
-Of course, the playwright based his famous tale of treachery and tyranny on historical accounts of Scottish rulers, while George R.R.
+The playwright based his famous tale of treachery and tyranny on historical accounts of Scottish rulers, while George R.R.
 Martin’s books are hugely inspired by the country’s history.

 Director Justin Kurzel’s re-working of Shakespeare’s classic tale is one of stark landscapes, mud and battle scenes.
-Costume designer Jacqueline Durran was heavily influenced by Norse clothing and architecture, and there is a distinct Vikings-feel.
-Kurzel’s brother Jed composed the breathtaking, hypnotic score.
+Costume designer Jacqueline Durran was heavily influenced by Norse clothing and architecture, and there is a distinct Vikings-feel, while Kurzel’s brother Jed composed the breathtaking, hypnotic score.